abdo-abaco/Vehicle_Detection_and_Tracking/README.md

 Initially the boxes are not overlapping and are scanned across the entire image as shown below:
 ![alt text][image5]

 To save some processing, I select to scan only the pixels in the vertical range between 400 and 656 as shown in `project.py` line 132 and 133.
-Due to the cars being near and far from the camera the resulting car images appear to small or big depending on their distance from the camera, therefore multiple scales are used.
+Due to the cars being near and far from the camera the resulting car images appear to be small or big depending on their distance from the camera, therefore multiple scales are used.

 To save processing I limit my scales to 0.9 and 1.5 as shown on line 134.
 This captures most of the range, however, this does not perform well for extremely close or extremly far vehicles.

+These new search parameters get passed along with the classifier parameters to find_cars() on line 146 which detects vehicles and returns a bounding box for their location.

+![alt text][image7]
+![alt text][image6]

 ####2.
 Show some examples of test images to demonstrate how your pipeline is working.
 What did you do to optimize the performance of your classifier?